vonongit/AWS-IAM-Security-Project/DOCUMENTATION.md

 }
 ```

+**- For the other groups I just replaced "dvelopers" with its specific group name**

 ---

-## 🔐 Phase 4: IAM Policies - The Hard Part
+# 🔐 Phase 4: IAM Policies - The Hard Part

-This is where I spent most of my time.
-Getting IAM policies right is tricky.
+**- This is where I spent most of my time.
+Getting IAM policies right which was challenging.**

-### Challenge 1: MFA Policy That Locked Me Out
+## Challenge 1: MFA Policy That Locked Me Out

 **What I tried first:**

 ```hcl
 # This was TOO restrictive